 The Col du Tourmalet was my favourite.
 You never think you’re going to reach the top.
 We spent two weeks in the mountains and finished with a week’s holiday by the sea.

-Are you still interested
+Are you still interested in cycling?

 BF: Yes, I watch the Tour de France and other events.